List of DC Comics characters: G: Gridlock in other media

 An original incarnation of Gridlock appears in The Flash episode "Nora", portrayed by Daniel Cudmore.
 This version is William Lang, a kinetic energy-absorbing metahuman.
 After attacking an airplane, Gridlock is defeated by the Flash, Kid Flash, and XS and later killed by Cicada while being transported to prison.

 Griffin

-Griffin Grey is a fictional character appearing in The Flash created by Danny Bilson and Paul De Meo set during "One Year Later".
+Griffin Grey is a character appearing in The Flash created by Danny Bilson and Paul De Meo set during "One Year Later".

 Griffin was a friend of Bart Allen while in Keystone City until he was caught in an explosion at work; he found out he had enhanced speed and strength, and he became a hero, but only for the glory of it coining himself "Griffin" as his name.
 However, his celebrity status did not last and the powers made him age faster, and he looked like an old man in days.
 He tried to find the secret of what kept Jay Garrick young, but could not.
 He then became a villain, and during a fight with Bart as the Flash, he was overpowered and died.